Rohanx09/Rohanx09/README.md

 - 👀 I’m interested in coding and new ideas
 - 🌱 I’m currently learning in delhi technological university
 - 💞️ I’m looking to collaborate on some new ideas
-- 📫 How to reach me
+- 📫 Reach me though email: rohan.rks.kumar@gmail.com

 <!---
 Rohanx09/Rohanx09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.